portdeveloper/next14-privy-serwist/README.md

 ### 5. Get Privy App ID

 1. Visit [privy.io](https://privy.io) and create an account
-2. Create a new app and copy your App ID
+2. Create a new app, choose Web as the Platform and create the app
+3. Right after creating the app, copy the App ID
 3. Add the App ID to your `.env.local` file

 ## 🏃‍♂️ Running the Application